DataBiosphere/toil/docs/running/amazon.rst

 This will spin up a leader node of type t2.small with five additional workers - one m3.large instance and four t2.micro.

-Now we can follow the instructions under :ref:`runningAWS` to start the workflow on the cluster.

 Currently static provisioning is only possible during the cluster's creation.
 The ability to add new nodes and remove existing nodes via the native provisioner is in development, but can also be achieved through CGCloud_.
 Of course the cluster can